WildCup/WildCup/README.md

-- Hi, I’m @WildCup
+•	Hi, I’m @WildCup
-- I’m programming in C# java and I often use Unity
+•	I’m programming in C# Java and I often use Unity
-- I’m currently learning also C++ Linux and SQL
+•	I’m currently also learning C++ Linux and SQL
-- I’m looking for intership/workshops/job
+•	I’m looking for internship/workshops/job
-- I study at PJATK in Warsaw (Poland) IT in English
+•	I study at PJATK in Warsaw (Poland) IT in English
-- You can write to my backup email: hubert16206@gmail.com
+•	You can write to my email: hagelhubert@gmail.com